 A clearer awareness and appreciation of all relationships of life on earth are at the heart of our mission.
 We focus our efforts primarily on the Hudson Valley while incorporating global, national and local perspectives.
-Through public awards, forums, conferences and other public meetings, we encourage dialogue from many viewpoints.
+Mohonk Consultations’ programs include awards, forums, conferences and other public meetings.
+We focus on encouraging dialogue from many viewpoints.
 Our goal is always to provide a neutral, supportive venue for the attendees, who are stakeholders in the chosen circumstances.
 Together they can brainstorm and use their collective expertise to develop solutions to problematic issues for them, whether in their local community or environment.

-To carry on these traditions, the late A. Keith Smiley, a descendent of Mohonk’s founders, created Mohonk Consultations Inc., a charitable 501 (c) (3) organization, in 1980.
+To carry on these traditions, the late A. Keith Smiley, a descendant of Mohonk’s founders, created Mohonk Consultations Inc., a charitable 501 (c) (3) organization, in 1980.
 We celebrate our 36th year of service this year!